Anishkachawla/Project_Voicely/README.md

-# Project_Jarvis
+# Project_Voicely
-Jarvis is a voice-activated virtual assistant designed to perform tasks such as web  browsing, playing music, fetching news, and responding to user queries using OpenAI's  GPT-3.5-turbo model.
+Voicely is a voice-activated virtual assistant designed to perform tasks such as web  browsing, playing music, fetching news, and responding to user queries using OpenAI's  GPT-3.5-turbo model.